Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 num | item   | description
 ------ | ---- |  -------
-1  | ipython | quick intro to ipython and the notebook 1  | setup  | how to go about installing the environment with the least ammount of pain 1  | notebook magics | special notebook commands that can be very usefull 1  | plotting	| how to create beautifull inline plots 1  | symbolic math | quick demo of sympy model
+1  | ipython | quick intro to ipython and the notebook 1  | setup  | set up your environment / get the talk files 1  | notebook magics | special notebook commands that can be very usefull 1  | plotting	| how to create beautifull inline plots 1  | symbolic math | quick demo of sympy model